How do you combine ethics and cybersecurity?

 Ethics is a subjective concept that can vary from one individual to another.
 It will always make its nest where a gaping hole is left by the law.Philippe Sanchez, a consultant and trainer at the Socrates consultancy.

 Many among us would acknowledge an ethical dimension to the work of hackers operating in Tunisia during the Arab Spring movement… but it would be more problematic to accept the legitimacy of a group in the pay of the Kremlin, undermining the principle of non-interference in international law by infiltrating US Democrats during a presidential election.
 So is one man's cybercriminal another man's hacktivist?
 Maybe.
-Especially if we take the opposing view to that of the philosopher Emmanuel Kant by viewing ethics as a relative concept shaped by concepts specific to a given culture...
+Especially if we take the opposing view to that of the philosopher Immanuel Kant by viewing ethics as a relative concept shaped by concepts specific to a given culture...

 The codes of the hacker community